 Will the recent negative trend continue leading up to its next earnings release, or is EOG Resources due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-EOG Resourcesdelivered first-quarter 2019 adjusted earnings per share of $1.19, which beat the Zacks Consensus Estimate of $1.03.
-Moreover, the bottom line was flat with year over year.
-The strong quarterly earnings can be attributed to higher oil equivalent production volumes.
-This was however offset partially by the lower price realization for crude oil and condensates and higher lease and well operating expenses.
+EOG Resourcesdelivered second-quarter 2019 adjusted earnings per share of $1.31, which missed the Zacks Consensus Estimate of $1.33 and declined from the year-ago $1.37.
+The underperformance was mainly because of lower price realization for crude oil and condensates, and higher lease and well operating expenses.

-Total revenues in the quarter improved 10.3% year over year to $4,058.6 million.
-However, the top line failed to beat the Zacks Consensus Estimate of $4,071 million.
+Total revenues in the quarter rose 10.8% year over year to $4,698 million.
+Moreover, the top line beat the Zacks Consensus Estimate of $4,403 million, thanks to the surge in oil equivalent volumes.

-Average price realization for crude oil and condensates fell almost 13% year over year to $56.09 per barrel.
-Quarterly NGL prices declined 17.1% from $24.46 in the year-ago quarter to $20.28 per barrel.
-However, natural gas was sold at $2.85 per thousand cubic feet (Mcf), marginally up year over year.
+Average price realization for crude oil and condensates fell 10% year over year to $60.99 per barrel.
+Quarterly NGL prices declined 44% from $27.86 in the year-ago quarter to $15.63 per barrel.
+Moreover, natural gas was sold at $2.19 per thousand cubic feet (Mcf), representing a decline of 19% year over year.

-At the end of the first quarter, the company had cash and cash equivalents of $1,135.8 million and long-term debt of $5,166.1 million.
-This represents a debt-to-capitalization ratio of 23.4%.
+At the end of the second quarter, the company had cash and cash equivalents of $1,160.5 million and long-term debt of $4,165.3 million.
+This represents a net debt-to-capitalization ratio of 16%.

-During the quarter, the company generated approximately $1,914.8 million in discretionary cash flow compared with $1,859.8 million in the year-ago quarter.
+During the quarter, the company generated $2.1 billion in discretionary cash flow, nearly the same as the year-ago comparable quarter.

-For 2019, the company expects crude oil equivalent volumes in the range of 781.4-842.3 thousand barrels of oil equivalent per day.
-EOG projects crude oil equivalent volumes in the range of 785.6-818.7 thousand barrels of oil equivalent per day for the second quarter of 2019.
-Moreover, the company projects capital budget in the range of $6.1-$6.5 billion for 2019.
+For 2019, the company expects crude oil equivalent volumes in the range of 793.8-822.6 thousand barrels of oil equivalent per day (MBoE/D).
+For the third quarter of 2019, the company expects crude oil equivalent volumes in the band of 794-831.1 MBoE/D. Moreover, the company projects capital budget in the range of $6.1-$6.5 billion for 2019.

 How Have Estimates Been Moving Since Then?

-At this time, EOG Resources has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, EOG Resources has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, EOG Resources has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report